KeyErrorFinn/rpuk-park-ranger-bills/README.md

   - [OLD Website Version](#old-website-version)
     - [What it includes:](#what-it-includes-1)

 ## About the Project

 ### There are three sections:

-1) **The Website Version (React)** ([LINK](https://git.finnley.co.uk/rpuk-park-ranger-bills/))
+1) **The Website Version (Vite React)** ([LINK](https://git.finnley.co.uk/rpuk-park-ranger-bills/))
-2) **And the EXE Version**
+2) **The EXE Version**
-3) **The Old Website Version**
+3) **The Old Website Version (HTML & JS)**

 ### The helper works by doing this:

-1) A High rank uses the in-game computer to look at the bills log
+1) A High-Ranked Person (HRP) uses the in-game computer to look at the bills log
 2) They select all of the text in the bills log and either:
    1) Puts each page into a text file and then copy the entire text file
    2) Puts each page into the input of either section one-by-one
 3) The helper generates the total bill for each person, and can even work out what items and amounts caused the bill
-4) The High rank then puts the generated output and pastes it into the high-rank google spreadsheet
+4) The HRP then puts the generated output and pastes it into the Ranger Google Spreadsheet
-5) By pasted the generated output of the name and bill, the sheet also gets days active and contact number
+5) By pasting the generated output of the name and bill, the sheet also gets each person's "days active" and "contact number"
-6) The High rank then mass-selects and copies all the Names, Bills, Days active, and Contact number, to paste into another helper input
+6) The HRP then mass-selects and copies all the Names, Bills, Days active, and Contact number, to paste into another helper input
-7) After generating with that input, the helper with provide a contact number for each person, along with a custom message to send to them that can include their name and bill
+7) After generating with that input, the helper will provide a contact number for each person, along with a custom message to send to them, which includes their name and bill amount

-### Website Version (Using React)
+### Website Version (Using Vite React)

 The Website Version can be found [here](https://git.finnley.co.uk/rpuk-park-ranger-bills/).